j-toscani/quicksketchcanvas/README.md

-# test-boilerplate
+# Skaetch
-This is a Repo which contains a simple structure to test Web APIs.
+This Repo is supposed to create a simple Canvas app, which allows for easy little sketches.